LeanneLee97/EmployeeManagementSystem18Dec2025/README.md

 Notes

-* The backend must be running before the frontend is started.
-* The default page number for paginated endpoints is 1.
+* The default page number for paginated endpoints is 1
-* This project is intended for learning and assessment purposes.